Ninchiki/Linear-regression-with-used-cars/README.md

-# Linear regression performed on used cars dataset
+# Linear regression on used cars dataset

 # Description
 Price prediction of used cars using linear regression